starnowski/posjsonhelper/README.md

 ```

 Generated DDL statement can be executed during integration tests or used by tools that apply changes to the database, like [Liquibase](https://www.liquibase.org/) or [Flyway](https://flywaydb.org/).
+**Important!**
+If there would be requirement to use similar function but with different names then this has to be specified in application [properties](#properties).
+It is required because types extends hibernate dialect type, mentioned in the ["how to attach postgresql dialect"](#how-to-attach-postgresql dialect) section may not have access to application context (IoC).
+However in case if such properties should be passed in different way then the PostgreSQLDialectEnricher type has also method to pass context objects (please check [Core and Hibernate Context](#core-and-hibernate-context))

 #### Apply DDL changes programmatically